mrash/afl-cov/README.md

 1. Have a target project compiled and known to work with AFL.
 2. Create a spare copy of the project sources, and compile this copy with gcov profiling support.
-3. Run `afl-cov` against the copy while `afl-fuzz` is building test cases against the original sources or after `afl-fuzz` has been stopped.
+3. Run `afl-cov` against the copy either while `afl-fuzz` is building test cases against the original sources, or after `afl-fuzz` has been stopped.
 4. Review the cumulative code coverage results in the final web report.
-5. Iterate.
+5. Iterate to achieve higher coverage results.
+This might involve building better initial test cases for AFL, or sometimes changing project sources themselves.

 Now, in more detail: